suspectdoubloon/slack-api/readme.md

 a work in progress at the current point in the time, and I will filling the missing areas as I go along and when I need them in my own projects.
 So use at your own risk.

-*Currently does not implement any of the RTM methods*

 ##What has been implemented
 Currently I have implemented the methods under the following headers found in the [Slack Api documentation](https://api.slack.com/methods).
 ####`Web` Namespace
  - API
- - Auth
  - Bots
  - Channels
  - Chat